lambda-feedback/shimmy/README.md

 ### Architecture

-The shim is designed to be a lightweight, stateless service that can be deployed alongside a containerized application.
-The shim listens for incoming HTTP requests on a configurable port, and forwards them to the evaluation function.
+The shim is designed to be a lightweight, stateless, OS- and architecture-agnostic binary that is intended to be run alongside other, containerized applications.
+The shim handles incoming evaluation requests, and forwards them to the evaluation function.
 The evaluation function is expected to be a standalone application that implements the evaluation runtime interface, and is managed by the shim.
 The following diagram illustrates the architecture of the shim:

 ![Component Diagram](./docs/img/evaluation-function-shim-component-diagram.svg)